 Now that we’ve totally derided the shotgun as a useful tool, let’s take a look at some of the things a shotgun is good for.
 Admittedly, the list is not a long one.
 But then as a defensive tool, the shotgun’s advantages truly are as limited as the weapon itself.

 The main advantage of a shotgun is that no matter the political climate, a shotgun remains a “socially acceptable” firearm.
 They are not viewed (for the most part) as an evil weapon of mass destruction.
 In states where one can not own a standard black rifle, a shotgun is a viable alternative.
 Because of years of societal familiarization with the shotgun, one can still own a shotgun and be seen as merely a sportsman, rather than a right-wing extremist bent on overthrowing the government while searching the skies for black helicopters.
-Having a pump action shotgun leaning in a corner is not going to send the average citizen into an apoplectic fit.
+Having a pump-action shotgun leaning in a corner is not going to send the average citizen into an apoplectic fit.
 Shotguns blend well into the background and are nearly invisible to the casual observer.

 They are inexpensive.
 Good, reliable shotguns can be bought for under three hundred dollars in configurations suitable for defensive purposes.
 Sporting shotguns can be found with synthetic stocks and can be customized as needed.
 Add-ons for the shotgun are fairly inexpensive when compared to the black rifle’s accessories.
 The shotgun’s internal magazine precludes the need for extra magazines, thereby reducing the cost even further.
 Upgrades to the shotgun can be done by any qualified gunsmith and even drop-in parts are plentiful.
 Recommended and easily installed is a tactical magazine spring and follower which can be had for as little as twelve dollars.
 Other upgrades are up to the owner, but this spring and follower are a must for a defensive shotgun.

 In addition to the political and social advantages and cost, what the shotgun really has going for it is that at ranges inside 25 meters, a properly aimed and fired shotgun can deliver a devastating mass of lead which can perforate a body cavity with enough holes that the body can not keep the subject from bleeding out.
-Multiple holes, blood loss, and shock all play into the advantage of 00 buckshot when properly delivered with well aimed fire.
+Multiple holes, blood loss, and shock all play into the advantage of 00 buckshot when properly delivered with well-aimed fire.
 Of course to achieve this the key is to deliver multiple rounds on target quickly and effectively.
 This requires that the shooter train with the weapon on a regular basis.

 While not a pure positive in some respects, a shotgun can be loaded out with multi-purpose rounds that extend the usefulness of the firearm as a primary weapon.
 We are not talking about bean bag rounds here.
 We recommend that you load only one type of round in your shotgun, the standard 00 buckshot load.
-While there are many types of defensive loads out there — and some will certainly improve not only the shot pattern and range of the weapon — loading your shotgun with a standard, easily found defensive load enables you to not only use the shotgun to its fullest potential as a defensive weapon but is also easier on the pocket book, which is one of the shotgun’s advantages to begin with.
+While there are many types of defensive loads out there — and some will certainly improve not only the shot pattern and range of the weapon — loading your shotgun with a standard, easily found defensive load enables you to not only use the shotgun to its fullest potential as a defensive weapon but is also easier on the pocketbook, which is one of the shotgun’s advantages, to begin with.

-And if you live in an area which discourages combat-style rifles or pistols, a solid projectile such as the slug enables the defensive shotgun to be a multi-purpose firearm.
+And if you live in an area that discourages combat-style rifles or pistols, a solid projectile such as the slug enables the defensive shotgun to be a multi-purpose firearm.
 One school of thought is to have a mix of rounds in your reload, separated only by the position of each different load in the sidesaddle or buttstock holder.
 We recommend that slugs be carried on the buttstock of the weapon, separate from the buckshot on the sidesaddle.
 Under stress this allows you to know instantly which round you are reaching for.

 On the subject of ammo and its usefulness, 00 buckshot is what your defensive shotgun should be loaded with.
 There are people who will tell you birdshot is the way to go due to its lack of penetration.
 Those people are, quite frankly, idiots.
 Penetration is what reaches the vitals of the target and kills it.
 Birdshot is limited in size, sheds energy quickly and will fail to reach the vital areas needed to stop the attacker.
-00 buckshot is better than birdshot for defensive purposes; birdshot is a load which no defensive instructor in their right mind would recommend if they value the lives of their students.
+00 buckshot is better than birdshot for defensive purposes; birdshot is a load that no defensive instructor in their right mind would recommend if they value the lives of their students.

 With 00 buckshot you are shooting up to nine .32 caliber round balls at a target.
 When all those projectiles are delivered on target, the results can be dramatic.
 00 buckshot is the best round for the shotgun; you should “pattern” the shot at ten, fifteen, and twenty-five meters, so you know exactly how far it spreads.